 Psychology Today states: Empathy is the ability to recognize, understand, and share the thoughts and feelings of another person.
 Can you fully grasp what the other person is experiencing through their mental and emotional state?

 Curiosity means having a strong desire to know or learn something.
 It’s related to inquisitive thinking.

-- Empathy is often suboptimized because we don’t listen well and don’t experience what it truly feels like to be in the other person’s shoes.
+Often sub-optimized because we don’t listen well and don’t experience what it truly feels like to be in the other person’s shoes.
 The listener may think they know what the speaker is feeling and experiencing, but because they think they know it, they don’t confirm with the speaker how it feels.
 It is good to be quiet and make eye contact, but it does not mean that the listener has empathy in the eyes of the speaker.
-It is not until empathy has been demonstrated does the speaker feel like the listener has empathy.
+It is not until empathy has been demonstrated does the speaker feels like the listener has empathy.
 Having empathy by itself is not enough.
 A speaker wants to experience empathy by it being demonstrated to them.

-- Curiosity is the mindset and skill a great listener uses to demonstrate their empathy to the speaker.
+It is the mindset and skill a great listener uses to demonstrate their empathy to the speaker.
 If a listener is only interested in getting the speaker to do something or get something from them, they will not come across as fully listening or demonstrating empathy.
-The authentic energy of curiosity focuses the leader to make an emotional connection with the speaker and naturally enables them to ask curious questions that fully engage the speaker.
+The authentic energy of curiosity focuses the leader to make an emotional connection with the speaker.
+It naturally enables them to ask curious questions that fully engage the speaker.

 It is tempting to believe we don’t need any help developing simple leadership practices.
 This is a slippery slope!
 It is misguided to think simple ideas are easy to implement.
 It takes a couple of things that most leaders are not good at:

 - The practice of ‘unlearning” by dramatically raising self-awareness

 - Practicing new habits as we observe the old habits.